Hearing Instrument Fitters and Dispensers

 Notice of Vacancies on Hearing Instrument Fitters and Dispensers Advisory Board

 TDLR announces three vacancies on the Hearing Instrument Fitters and Dispensers Advisory Board (Board) established by Texas Occupations Code, Chapter 402.
 The purpose of the Hearing Instrument Fitters and Dispensers Advisory Board is to provide advice and recommendations to the Department on technical matters relevant to the administration of this chapter.
 This announcement is for a physician specializing in the practice of otolaryngology and two public members.

 The Board consists of the following nine members appointed by the presiding officer of the Texas Commission of Licensing and Regulation (Commission), with the approval of the Commission:

-(1) six members licensed under this chapter who have been residents of this state actually engaged in fitting and dispensing hearing instruments for at least five years preceding appointment, not more than one of whom may be licensed under Chapter 401;
+(1) six members licensed under this chapter who have been engaged in fitting and dispensing hearing instruments for at least five years preceding appointment, not more than one of whom may be licensed under Chapter 401;

 (2) one member who is actively practicing as a physician licensed by the Texas Medical Board and who:

 (A) has been a resident of this state for at least two years preceding appointment;